 The story starts with L'Amour dropping out of school at age 15 and becoming a wandering young man.
 He first became a hobo on the Southern Pacific Railroad, then a Cattle Skinner in Texas.
 He even became a world traveler, merchant seaman, based in Singapore.
 He made a living anyway he could.
 He worked as a hired hand, cowboy, and even as a prize fighter.
 He traveled the rails, lived in hobo camps, and learned while listening to men around the fires in the evening teaching him to be a natural storyteller.

 When you read a story like this you don’t expect to have so many of the old classic’s discussed.
 During these years of traveling, Louis read everything he could find, educating himself.
 He learned from the masters in those books about the questions that have been discussed over centuries.
 His love affair with the books was real.

 He always carried books with him in his travels.
 He would work a little and then always buy a book or two, if he could.
 What he bought was a regular part of the story along with what he was reading.

-One summer he spent alone three months in the mountains living in an old shack while taking care of cattle.
-The shack had been used in prior years by those doing the same summer job.
-He found a sack of old books under some wood.
-He wrote about his adventures during that time, and about the books.
+One summer he spent three months alone in the mountains, living in an old shack, while taking care of cattle.
+The shack had been used in prior years by those doing the same summer job and he found a sack of old books under some wood.
+He wrote about his adventures during that time, and about the books he had found an read.
 The books were classic’s.
-Today they would also be called part of the Great Books.
-They consisted of Aristotle, Plato and others.
-Having the adventure in the West, running side by side with the sequence of reading and writing about the very well-known books, was certainly a unique plot line for this book.
+Today they would also be called part of the "Great Books".
+They consisted of Aristotle, Plato, Nietzsche and others.

 His story is a good lesson on being a reader first, and then a writer.
 L’Amour was a reader.
 He had an appetite for reading that seemed to never be satisfied.